KeviPiP/Mario-Kart-Wii-Randomizer-C-Sharp-Version/README.md

-Mario Kart Wii Randomizer made in C# with .NET 5.0
+Mario Kart Wii/8 Deluxe Randomizer made in C# with .NET 5.0

 Note: This is a Command Line program, a GUI version will be coming soon.
 Once I figure out how to do it lol.